 People usually enter the REM stage within 90 minutes of falling asleep, which reoccurs several times during sleep duration.
 REM constitutes approximately 25% of an adult's sleep.
 Therefore, considering that an adult needs about 8 hours of sleep, one should spend 2 hours or 120 minutes in REM sleep every night.

 This stage of sleep lasts for around 5 to 10 minutes.
-During this stage, the brain is still relatively active and producing high amplitude (high voltage but low in frequency 3.5-4.5 Hz) theta waves, which are slow brain waves occurring primarily in the brain's frontal lobe.
-This stage is considered a border between waking and sleep.
+During this stage, the brain is still relatively active and producing high amplitude (high voltage but low in frequency, 3.5-4.5 Hz) theta waves, which are slow brain waves occurring primarily in the brain's frontal lobe.
+This stage is considered the border between waking and sleeping.
 It is characterized by the slowing down of brain activity, heartbeat, eye movements, and breathing.
 Your body relaxes during this stage, and your muscles may twitch.

 This is a deep sleep stage during which your muscles are completely relaxed, blood pressure drops, breathing slows, and you progress into your deepest sleep.
 In this state of deep sleep, any environmental noises or activity may fail to wake you.
 During this stage, your body also starts its physical repairs.
 Therefore, getting enough deep sleep allows you to feel refreshed the next day.
 This sleep is also characterized by deep, slow brain waves known as delta waves.